The cool air of the summer night made its way through the open window,

 He held onto the sentiment for a few more seconds,

-before he tugged at his necktie, leaving it to hang loosely.
+after unsuccessfully tugging at his necktie, leaving it to hang loosely.

 The nearest light brought shadow to the features of his face as it fell across the dark hue of his skin.